-- We will act in an appropriate and respectful manner, no name-calling, and will always use appropriate language. - Personal stories will not be shared.
+- We will act in an appropriate and respectful manner, no name-calling, and use appropriate language at all times. - Personal stories will not be shared.
 Please place all questions in the question box if you need further information.
-Remember what is shared may need to be discussed with counselors or parents. - Be kind to yourself and others, that extends to our growing, changing bodies, and remember to practice building self-esteem/respect daily.
+Remember what is shared may need to be discussed with counselors or parents. - Be kind to yourself and others, that includes our growing, changing bodies, and remember to practice building self-esteem/respect daily.